-This 2021 Urban Growth Capacity Report was prepared by King County and its cities under RCW 36.70A.215 amendment to the Washington State Growth Management Act.
+This 2021 Urban Growth Capacity (UGC) Report was prepared by King County and its cities under RCW 36.70A.215 amendment to the Washington State Growth Management Act.
 Every jurisdiction in King County has participated in collecting and evaluating development information to prepare this Report.
 Thanks to the following cities and towns for participation:

-City of Federal Way City of North Bend City of Algona Town of Hunts Point City of Pacific City of Auburn City of Issaquah City of Redmond Town of Beaux Arts Village City of Kenmore City of Renton City of Bellevue City of Kent City of Sammamish City of Black Diamond City of Kirkland City of SeaTac City of Bothell City of Lake Forest Park City of Seattle City of Burien City of Shoreline City of Maple Valley City of Carnation City of Medina Town of Skykomish City of Clyde Hill City of Mercer Island City of Snoqualmie City of Covington City of Milton City of Tukwila City of Des Moines City of Newcastle City of Woodinville City of Duvall City of Normandy Park Town of Yarrow Point City of Enumclaw
+City of Federal Way City of North Bend City of Algona Town of Hunts Point City of Pacific City of Auburn City of Issaguah City of Redmond Town of Beaux Arts Village City of Renton City of Kenmore City of Bellevue City of Kent City of Sammamish City of Black Diamond City of SeaTac City of Kirkland City of Bothell City of Lake Forest Park City of Seattle City of Burien City of Maple Valley City of Shoreline City of Carnation City of Medina Town of Skykomish City of Clyde Hill City of Snoqualmie City of Mercer Island City of Covington City of Milton City of Tukwila City of Des Moines City of Newcastle City of Woodinville City of Duvall City of Normandy Park Town of Yarrow Point City of Enumclaw